yalesites-org/component-library-twig/README.md

 ## Installation

+### Installing the component library locally

+If you want to work directly on the component library locally, you can clone this repo and install the dependencies as described below.

+1. Clone the repository `git clone git@github.com:yalesites-org/component-library-twig.git`
+2. Change directories into the repo `cd component-library-twig`
+3. Verify you're using the correct version of node `nvm use`
+4. Install dependencies `npm install`
+5. Run the develop script `npm run develop`
+6. Make your changes and commit them!

+### Installing the package in another project

 <details><summary>Prerequisites</summary>

 Each environment that needs to pull @yalesites-org packages from GitHub needs to be authenticated using a "Personal Access Token".
 This only needs to be done once per-environment.